TEMPLATED SOLUTIONS

 Step 1: Select the subscription churn template

-1. Too late: These are customers who have a hight risk to churn in the immediate future, and it is too late for retention efforts.
+1. Too late: These are customers who have a high risk to churn in the immediate future.

 2. About time: These are customers who are at risk of churning, but there is sufficient time to intervene with retention efforts.